osisoft/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 The default Edge System comes preconfigured with a OPC UA component.
 If it is not configured during the System Configuration, a new OPC UA component can be added.

 The following procedure is for adding a new OPC UA component to the Edge System Configuration.
-Adding a new connectivity component to the System Configuration requires the Edge System restart for the changes to take effect.
+Adding any new connectivity component to the System Configuration requires the Edge System restart for the changes to take effect in current version.

 1. Using any text editor, create a file that contains a new component in JSON form
     - See OPC UA Component Example section below for content structure